alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 ## Export annotations

-eScriptorium allows users to export annotations (segmentation and transcrption), with or without images, to three different [output formats](#selecting-the-output-format).
+eScriptorium allows users to export annotations (segmentation and transcription), with or without images, to three different [output formats](#selecting-the-output-format).

 The exporting feature is located in the "images" tab (also accessible at `{base_url}/document/{document-id}/images/`), inside an eScriptorium document.